 Posted on July 3, 2018 by Jenn Zatopek

 Recently, I have been told that I push people away and that I have to let people in and be vulnerable.
-But, quite frankly, when I have let certain people in to my life, I have become deeply hurt.
+But, quite frankly, when I have let certain people in to my life, I have been deeply hurt.
 In the past, I have taken the risk of being vulnerable, revealing parts of my troubled past with others, only to lose relationships.

 If only we could sit with each other in the suffering and simply listen.
-That’s what I needed most and maybe you too.
+That’s what I needed most and maybe you do too.

 So what in the world do you do when your templates or maps for attachment are disorganized, based on family-of-origin issues?
 (By the way, disorganized attachment, the most common for trauma survivors, means that a child does not feel safe with his or her caregivers but must rely on them for life.
 For a child to be in a family, he or she must feel safe, secure, loved, and nurtured.
 For many trauma survivors, especially sexual abuse survivors, this is essentially impossible, and so children react in a myriad of unhelpful and unhealthy ways.
 The previous information is based on The Body Keeps the Score by Dr. Bessel Van der Kolk.)